Off-Road Air Compressor Guide 2021

 On-board or portable?

-Other pros, cons and considerations are outlined above, in the section on the two types of compressors.
-In my opinion, if you don’t have air lockers, a portable compressor is more flexible and cheaper option than going through the hassle and cost of installing an on-board unit.
+Other pros, cons, and considerations are outlined above, in the section on the two types of compressors.
+In my opinion, if you don't have air lockers, a portable compressor is a more flexible and cheaper option than going through the hassle and cost of installing an on-board unit.

 How big are your tires?

 The volume required to inflate your tires will set some basic parameters around your choice of an air compressor.
-You’ll die from boredom waiting for an underpowered air compressor to inflate a large off-road tire (say, anything 33″ or bigger).
-Also, a smaller off-road compressor will not have the engine power to pump up a large tire.
+You'll die from boredom waiting for an underpowered air compressor to inflate a large off-road tire (say, anything 33" or bigger).
+If you exceed the duty cycle rating before getting all of your tires pumped up, you'll have to wait to let the engine cool down before finishing.
+So it's important to make sure you have a compressor that's powerful enough to at least get all four tires aired up before needing a break.

 Manufacturers typically offer guidance on which models of their off-road air compressors are good for different sized tires.
 Models appropriate for larger truck tires typically connect directly to vehicle battery terminals and don't plug into cigarette lighter outlet (are we still calling them that?), as the outlets aren't rated for high enough amperage.
 Check your outlet rating to find out how much amperage it can handle.